aneto0/MARTe2/Docs/User/source/core/configuration/parser.rst

 - ERROR: none of the previous ones.

 The analyzer allows to configure the separator and terminal characters and the comment patterns (which depend on the language to be parsed).
-For more informations about the MARTe2 lexical analyzer see the documentation of the :vciscorebml4:`LexicalAnalyzer` class.
+For more informations about the MARTe2 lexical analyzer see the documentation of the :vcisdoxygencl:`LexicalAnalyzer` class.

 Grammar file
 ------------